konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 The *standard output* can also be redirected to other tools as *standard input*.
 More about his below.
-With `cat` we can reuse the file content that already exist.
+With `cat` we can reuse the exiting file content.
 To create something new we use the command `echo` which writes a given string to the standard output.

     $ echo "Something very creative"